 The microbiome formulation protects the skin’s microflora, keeps the good bacteria intact and the bad bacteria away from your skin.

 Whitening masks aim at improving the complexion of the skin.
-Combined with a unique blend of botanicals, it inhibits enzymes to prevent the production of dark pigments and pro-inflammatory factors that lead to skin darkening.
+Best whitening masks combine a unique blend of botanicals, that inhibits enzymes to prevent the production of dark pigments and pro-inflammatory factors that lead to skin darkening.

 Concurrently, it hydrates the skin and promotes skin renewal for a fairer complexion.
 Order now the Whitening and hydrating mask from Recherche.

-How To Choose A Hydrating Mask For Your Skin Type
+How To Choose The Best Hydrating Mask For Your Skin Type